SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 "Analyze this workbook" is a task, but it is not much of an assignment.

+Before the tool begins, you should be able to answer:

-What should the analysis help someone understand?
-Who is reading it?
-What decision will they make?
-Which period matters?
-What counts as material?
-Which sources are authoritative?
+- What should the analysis help someone understand?
+- Who is reading it?
+- What decision will they make?
+- Which period matters?
+- What counts as material?
+- Which sources are authoritative?

 Consider the difference: